Luxusususuxd/Cheat-Panel/README.md

 What language is it written in?
 -
 The whole project is in C# and is using guna framework.
-If you get an error about Guna just add a reference to Guna which is located in the folder
+If you get an error about Guna just add a reference to Guna dll which is located in the folder

 Why am I leaking this?
 -